latokone/LatokoneAI/README.md

 ## 🖥️ Example: Using LatokoneAI with ConsoleLLM
 Below is a minimal example showing how to run an LLM locally using LatokoneAI’s orchestration layer.
 This example assumes you have a Console‑style project referencing the LatokoneAI engine.

+Note that you need to download specific AI Models to run the examples.
 ```
 // Create engine instance
 var latokoneAI = new LatokoneAI.Engine.Engine();